Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision

-We end this study with a retrospective analysis to understand the dynamics of influence.
-In an attempt to quantify the effect of the influence on subjects in a more constrained setting, we measure at every timestep, the ratio of individuals who adopted the peer decision at the respective timestep to the number of individuals (in their respective group to which it belongs) who switched to their influence decision \textit{at least once} within their lifecycle ($T_{treat}$).
-Note that this is different from previous measures in 2 ways: first we retrospectively filter out users who never adopted their peer decision (in the real world these are users who would not be susceptible to influence or are immune as such).
-Second, we analyze this ratio at the end of their exploration phase, in Round 18, when everybody have supposedly settled down.
-We define a symbol $N(u)$ as the number of time steps for which a user $u$ adopts $C_u$ in $T_{treat}$ (this is measured retrospectively aggregating all timesteps beforehand).
-Formally it is defined as: \textit{Success ratio}$(t)$ = $\frac{|\{u \ | \ d_u(t) = C_u\}|}{|\{ u \ | \ N(u) \geq 1 \}|}$.
+We end this study with a retrospective analysis to understand the dynamics of adoption under a slightly relaxed setting.
+In real-world networks, not all individuals would be susceptible to social change emanating from their neighborhood, some people have stronger beliefs than others \cite{aral2012identifying}.
+In an attempt to quantify the effect of the influence on subjects in a more constrained setting, we consider only those users $u$ who have been influenced to adopt the \textit{influence decision} $C_u$ at least once between time steps 13 to 18 in the second phase.
+We measure at every time step, the ratio of individuals who adopted the influence decision at that time step to the number of individuals in the group they belong to, who switched to their influence decision \textit{at least once} within their lifecycle ($T_{treat}$).
+Note that this is different from previous measures in 2 ways: first we retrospectively filter out users who never adopted their influence decision (in the real world these are users who would not be susceptible to influence or are immune as such).
+Second, we analyze this ratio at the end of their exploration phase, in time step 18, when everybody have supposedly settled down.
+We define a symbol $N(u)$ as the number of time steps for which a user $u$ adopts $C_u$ in $T_{treat}$ (this is measured retrospectively aggregating all time steps beforehand).
+Formally it is defined as: \textit{Success ratio}$(t)$ = $\frac{|\{u \ | \ D_u(t) = C_u\}|}{|\{ u \ | \ N(u) \geq 1 \}|}$.